Hyxpillow/BDS-spring2024/README.md

 ## Project Overview

-Our project is divided into two main components: the Movie Revenue Prediction and the Movie Recommender System.
+Our project is divided into two main components: the Movie Profitability Prediction and the Movie Recommender System.
 Each part utilizes distinct datasets and employs various models and algorithms to achieve its objectives.

 ### Movie Revenue Prediction